cleveradssolutions/CAS-Android/README.md

       }
   }
 ```
 Then add following in [dependencies.md](dependencies.md) to the dependencies section.

 ## Step 5.
 For ProGuard Users Only
-If you are using ProGuard, you must add the [following code](proguard-rules.pro) to your ProGuard file (Android Studio: proguard-rules.pro or Eclipse: proguard-project.txt)
+If you are using ProGuard, you must add the [following code](proguard-rules.pro) to your ProGuard file (Android Studio: proguard-rules.pro or Eclipse: proguard-project.txt).

 ## Step 6.
 Initialize the SDK
 ```java